BenGOsborn/Daily-Coding-Article/README.md

 <br />

 When the user unsubscribes from the mailing list, the server simply removes them from the database and they will no longer receive emails.
+In addition to this, a notification is sent out to the admin to let him know.